tarantool/doc/doc/1.7/book/admin/daemon_supervision.rst

 Automatic instance restart
 --------------------------------------------------------------------------------

-``systemd`` automatically restarts all Tarantool instances in case of failure.
+On ``systemd``-enabled platforms, ``systemd`` automatically restarts all Tarantool instances in case of failure.
 To demonstrate it, let’s try to destroy an instance:

 .. code-block:: bash